 Lose yourself at Port An Eilean Cottage, perched on the serene banks of Loch Tummel.
 This historic stone beauty boasts gardens that slope down to the loch’s edge.
 Take a walk to The Queen’s View Visitor Centre, 4 miles away, or indulge in shopping in Pitlochry, just 11 miles away.

 Set in the heart of Tummel Bridge, White Lodge is a picturesque traditional stone farmhouse with 2 acres of mature gardens extending to the River Tummel.
 Beyond the property, the Perthshire delights await with Pitlochry, Aberfeldy, and Kenmore just a short drive away.
 Return to bask by the open fire.

 The Best Pet Friendly Holiday Cottages in Cairngorms

 You’re in the right place when seeking a great selection of dog friendly places to stay in the Cairngorms.
-We delve deep into the pooch-friendly Scottish holiday homes to curate a list that ticks all boxes.
+We delve deep into the Scottish holiday homes with dogs allowed to curate a list that ticks all boxes.
 Ensuring the highest standards, all of our top picks for dog friendly accommodation in the Cairngorms are meticulously vetted to guarantee it’s well-suited for dog owners.